 There are security, privacy, and confidentiality risks associated with all forms of telecommunication that need to be considered and discussed in advance.
 When it comes to psychotherapy using telecommunication means, the patient must be willing to take joint responsibility with me for establishing the treatment framework and creating a private space during an online session right from the start.
 We will be mindful of these issues before commencing our work and choose the best possible technical alternative.
 Feel free to contact me to discuss the possibility of working together remotely.

 I am a licensed and certified psychologist, psychodynamic psychotherapist and psychoanalyst.
 I completed my training as a psychoanalyst in Frankfurt, Germany, according to the educational standards and requirements for qualification and admission to the International Psychoanalytical Association (IPA).
 Currently, I am working in private practice in Zurich, Switzerland.

 I have worked with people of different ethnicities, religions, cultural and professional backgrounds, socioeconomic status and with diverse political viewpoints, sexual orientations and tendencies, life experiences and lifestyles.
 I respect the otherness of my patients.
 Each human being is unique.
 Each person is its own Individual self; a different person to me.
 Respecting the otherness of my patients and their individuality are key elements of my professional attitude and work.

 My qualifications meet the standards of the following professional organizations of which I am an official member:

 I have worked in several psychiatric and psychosomatic clinics in Vienna, Austria, and Frankfurt, Germany.
-I have held workshops and seminars for and supervised professional social workers and psychologists on the topics of trauma, immigration, and working with refugees and migrants.
-My main fields of interest are intercultural psychodynamic psychotherapy and ethnopsychoanalysis.
-I am currently working in my private practice in Zurich, Switzerland.
+As a supervisor and lecturer, I have conducted workshops on trauma, migration, and working with refugees and migrants.
+My passion lies in transculturality, diversity, and discrimination-sensitive intersubjective psychoanalysis.